 - WordPress plugins and services such as backup tools

 - Email marketing software

 - Social media marketing software

 I’ve personally used affiliate marketing to build up several hundred dollars more of recurring revenue each month, and only added the income stream to my business earlier this year.

 Lastly, a recurring revenue model you could implement in about 15 minutes is simply changing your current payment options to include more and longer payment plans.

 This will only make sense with your specific service packages to an existing extent.
-For example, working with a client for one month with an 8-month long payment program sounds logistically risky.
+For example, working with a client for one month with an eight-month-long payment program sounds logistically risky.